On Margins and Derandomisation in PAC-Bayes: PAC-BAYES FOR APPROXIMATIONS

-\section{PAC-Bayes for approximations}
+\section{PAC-BAYES FOR APPROXIMATIONS}

-In this section we discuss a method for substituting or ``approximating'' one distribution over prediction functions for another through a coupling method, and from this derive PAC-Bayesian margin bounds, including for derandomised estimators.
+In \Cref{subsection:approximation} we discuss a measure of difference when substituting or ``approximating'' one distribution over prediction functions by another through a coupling method, and from this derive (partially) derandomised PAC-Bayesian margin bounds in \Cref{subsection:bounds}.
+In \Cref{subsection:subgaussian} we discuss a powerful concentration-based method for constructing approximating distributions, and in \Cref{subsection:covering} relate our techniques to covering number methods.

+\textbf{Technical overview.} PAC-Bayesian analysis makes a different set of assumptions to Bayesian analysis; the guarantees obtained are simultaneously true for any data-generating distribution and PAC-Bayes prior, \(P_0\).
+This prior serves as a reference measure for the PAC-Bayes posterior \(P\), in a Kullback-Liebler divergence complexity term, \(\KL{P, P_0}\).
+Poor choice of \(P_0\), or an overly-concentrated \(P\) will lead to valid but trivial bounds.

+If we wish to use a predictive distribution \(Q\) concentrated on a single predictor \(h\), we must replace the loss terms by approximating them by a class, \(\mathcal{P}\), of randomised ``proxy'' functions, each of which has margins differing by less than \(\gamma > 0\) with high probability \(\ge 1 - \epsilon\) from \(h\).
+The PAC-Bayes bounds then obtained can use the minimising proxy from the prior, \(\kappa = \min_{P \in \mathcal{P}} \KL{P, P_0}\), leading to bounds of the overall form: with probability greater than $1-\delta$,

+This \(\epsilon\) high probability term (which we will usually set \(\epsilon \in O(m^{-1})\)) is a crucial difference from the covering number approach, and considerably simplifies proofs, since for any proxy \(P \in \mathcal{P}\) we only need concentration-of-measure (in the margins) around \(h\).
+A second innovation is to leave open the possibility of using a partially-derandomised predictive distribution, \(Q\), through a coupling method.

+\textbf{Related work.} Work on derandomised PAC-Bayesian bounds is as old as the field; particularly when relating to the average prediction.
+Bounds holding with high probability over a sampled predictor (directly drawn from the PAC-Bayes posterior) appear \emph{e.g.} in \citet{catoni2007}, \cite{AB2013,guedj2013}.